vishipayyallore/speaker-series-2025/0530_AgenticAIforStartupswithAzure/README.md

-# Agentic AI for Startups with Azure - Speaker Series 2025
+# Building AI Agents for Startups with Azure - Speaker Series 2025

-This repository contains materials for the "Agentic AI for Startups with Azure" speaker series, part of the 2025 technical presentation series.
+This repository contains materials for the "Building AI Agents for Startups with Azure" speaker series, featuring production-ready AI agent implementations using Azure services.

 ## 📁 Repository Structure